Docs

 • Lector returns payment_required with the next billing step

-• The user or agent completes billing
+• The user or authorized agent completes billing

 • The same request can be retried after activation